Deutschlandstipendium

 Change of University

-• Change to the same field of study: Scholarship continues for one transitional semester.
+• Transfer within the same subject: Scholarship continues for one transitional semester.

-• Applies to changes of university in Germany and abroad
+• Applies to university transfers in Germany and abroad.

-Internship, Stay Abroad, Leave of Absence and Time-out
+Internship, Time Abroad, Leave of Absence and Time out

 Leave of absence

-• No payment for unscheduled internships or non-subject-related stays abroad
+• No payment for voluntary internships or non-subject-related stays abroad.

 • Leave of absence must be reported to us, reclaim possible.